pingyehli/SpiritExposure/README.md

 # SpiritExposure
+李炳曄  Ping-Yeh Li
-Processing Code for Spirit Exposure Series by Ping-Yeh Li (2013- )
+Processing Code for Spirit Exposure Series developed since 2013.

-This is the Repository for Spirit Exposure.
+SpiritExposure_V1_Webcam:

-SpiritExposure_V1_Webcam uses the webcam to produce spirit exposure images.
+A Processing sketch that uses the webcam to produce spirit exposure images.

+SpiritExposureV2_Anime:
-SpiritExposureV2_Anime can render video files into spirit exposure animation, by saving the rendered frames into a sequence of TIF files.
+A Processing sketch that can render video files (.MOV) into spirit exposure animation by saving all the rendered frames into a sequence of TIF files.